FortiShield/fortishield-qa/tests/system/README.md

 - **Monitoring**: everything related to monitoring a file.

-- **Services**: from controlling Wazuh services, daemons and socket to common processes.
+- **Services**: from controlling Fortishield services, daemons and socket to common processes.

 - **System**: functions that allow us to perform operations on our system's hosts